Fire and Christmas Trees (U.S. Consumer Product Safety Commission)

 Winter Holiday Safety Tips

 Cybercriminals, thieves and road hazards can become real-life Scrooges this time of the year.
 Take some time to review safety tips that can help keep the season festive.

 Shopping online can be a great tool in finding the perfect holiday gifts.
-Sixty percent of consumers plan to shop online during the 2020 holiday season, according to a National Retail Federation survey.
+About 60 percent of consumers planned to shop online during the 2021 holiday season, according to a National Retail Federation survey.
 Review the following tips about staying safe online before clicking on the checkout button.

 - Email advertising and spam traffic may increase during the holiday season.
 If the subject of an email from a known or unknown sender seems suspicious, delete the email without opening it.

 - If an advertisement or other offer sounds too good to be true, it may be.
 Check it out through a reliable source.